-604.24 A1 An example of an action that might be a safeguard to address an advocacy threat for an Audit Client that is a Public Interest Entity is using professionals who are not Audit Team members to perform the service.
+An example of an action that might be a safeguard to address an advocacy threat for an Audit Client that is a Public Interest Entity is using professionals who are not Audit Team members to perform the service.

-Resolution of Tax Matters Involving Including Acting as Aan Advocate Before a Tribunal or Court
+Resolution of Tax Matters Including Acting as an Advocate Before a Tribunal or Court

-- R604.2541 A Firm or a Network Firm shall not provide tax services that involve assisting in the resolution of tax disputes to an Audit Client that is not a Public Interest Entity if: - (a) The services involve acting as an advocate for the Audit Client before a public tribunal or court in the resolution of a tax matter; and - (b) The amounts involved are material to the Financial Statements on which the Firm will express an Opinion.
+- R604.25 A Firm or a Network Firm shall not provide tax services that involve assisting in the resolution of tax disputes to an Audit Client that is not a Public Interest Entity if: - (a) The services involve acting as an advocate for the Audit Client before a tribunal or court in the resolution of a tax matter; and - (b) The amounts involved are material to the Financial Statements on which the Firm will express an Opinion.

-- R604.26 A Firm or a Network Firm shall not provide tax services that involve assisting in the resolution of tax disputes to an Audit Client that is a Public Interest Entity if the services involve acting as an advocate for the Audit Client before a tribunal or court. - 604.2711 A1 Paragraphs\R604.2511 and R604.26 does not preclude a Firm or a Network Firm from having a continuing advisory role in relation to the matter that is being heard before a public tribunal or court, for example: - Responding to specific requests for information. - Providing factual accounts or testimony about the work performed. - Assisting the client in analysing the tax issues related to the matter.

-604.2711 A2 What constitutes a "public-tribunal or court" depends on how tax proceedings are heard in the particular jurisdiction.
+- R604.26 A Firm or a Network Firm shall not provide tax services that involve assisting in the resolution of tax disputes to an Audit Client that is a Public Interest Entity if the services involve acting as an advocate for the Audit Client before a tribunal or court. - 604.27 A1 Paragraphs R604.25 and R604.26 do not preclude a Firm or a Network Firm from having a continuing advisory role in relation to the matter that is being heard before a tribunal or court, for example: - Responding to specific requests for information. - Providing factual accounts or testimony about the work performed. - Assisting the client in analysing the tax issues related to the matter. - 604.27 A2 What constitutes a "tribunal or court" depends on how tax proceedings are heard in the particular jurisdiction.